1. From Research to Response

 I’ve titled this Shadow Fair: The Unfinished Business of the World of Tomorrow; doubtless there are huge and depressing contours to the shadows now that Tomorrow is here, and a lot of unfinished business.
 The films of Adam Curtis and the work of Poitras and many others examine that aspect exquisitely, if darkly.

 Conspiritorial thinking is a hazard with this material, at least based on how many pieces of the 1939 story link American business with war profit, eugenics, Nazism, and the other ‘indelible shadows’ of Part 2.
 This history could lead us inexorably to imagine endless world war, or any number of variations on an apocolyptic future—one to parallel (even exceed) what could be reasonably presupposed based on the state of the world in 1939 and what ultimately came to pass.
-Conversely, and with cautious optimism, America is awakening to a new progressive era for which the New Deal and WPA offer intruiging models for policy and culture to join forces.
+Conversely, and with cautious optimism, America may be on the cusp of awakening to a new progressive era for which the New Deal and WPA offer intruiging models for policy and culture to join forces.

 Construction photo from NYPL Fair archive.